lhahner/log-c/README.md

 As a Linux User I want to configure the logger.xml file in `/etc/logc/` file, to have a default place where to check regarding the configuration file.

+### Differentiate the pattern `dated` and ``default`

+As a user I want to have the choice to either log a message with the date or without to have a flexible design.